inno-se/the-guide/README.md

 ## Team goals

-You should agree with your teammates on:
+You should agree with your teammates on the threshold of success - a minimal set of SMART goals that should all be achieved to consider the project a success [^ThresholdOfSuccess].
+The goals should include the desired course grade.

 - the desired course grade;
 - threshold of success [^ThresholdOfSuccess] - a minimal set of SMART goals that should all be achieved to consider the project a success.